 He and his wife, Debbie, live in Bethesda, MD, and New York City.
 Mr. Kahn has two children, Alyssa T'09, L'12 and Jake.

-Mr. Kahn was elected to the Duke University Board of Trustees in 2009 and serves as vice chair of the Audit, Risk and Compliance Committee and serves as a member of the Facilities and Environment Committee.
+Mr. Kahn was elected to the Duke University Board of Trustees in 2009 and serves as chair of the Audit and Compliance Committee and as a member of the Executive Committee, Resources Committee, and Duke’s Centennial Celebration Strategic Task Force.

-He has served on the Duke Law School Board of Visitors since 1995 and was its chairman from 2001-07.
+Mr. Kahn has served on the Duke Law School Board of Visitors since 1995 and was its chairman from 2001-07.
+He currently serves as chair of the Bolch Judicial Institute at Duke Law School.
 Mr. Kahn received the Charles A. Dukes Award for Outstanding Volunteer Service to Duke University, and the Dean's Alumni Achievement Award for Extraordinary Service, Commitment, and Dedication to Duke Law School.